-Upon entering town the “General Store” open in the summer months has a selection like no other general stores.
-Occasionally you will find the owners wandering around in the off season, who let us peek around the goodies & antiques in the backyard of the store.
+Upon entering the town the “General Store” open in the summer months has a selection like no other general store.
+Occasionally you will find the owners wandering around in the off-season, who let us peek around the goodies & antiques in the backyard of the store.

 Only two places are open in town, the rest of town is left to a few inhabitants and the local ghosts.
 “Ghost Town Guest House Bed & Breakfast” is open year-round and is the home of the most famous ghost in St. Elmo, “Dirty Annie”, if you are inclined to believe in such things… I found the area beautiful and not filled with hauntings of any kind.

-Bring sunflower seeds and hand feed an abundance of busy chipmunks next to the Guest House.
-Kids love it.
+Bring sunflower seeds and hand-feed an abundance of busy chipmunks next to the Guest House.

-Wandering through the town of St. Elmo, with numerous original late 1800’s buildings still standing, surrounded by pines, spruce and aspens, you get a sense of how it used to be.
+Wandering through the town of St. Elmo, with numerous original late 1800s buildings still standing, surrounded by pine, spruces, and aspens, you get a sense of how it used to be.

-St. Elmo was one known as Forest City, later changing its name and at one time boasting 2000 residents after a massive gold rush.
-The majority of town worked the popular Mary Murphy Mine.
+Founded in 1880, St Elmo lies in the heart of the Sawatch Range.
+Was once known as Forest City, later changing its name and at one time boasting 2000 residents after a massive gold rush.
+The majority of the town worked the popular Mary Murphy Mine.

-At the end of Poplar St., head up the hill, and find a trail.
-We ventured aways and found an old wood rail car, and soon realized we were following the “once upon a time” tracks leading to the historic Alpine Tunnel.
+Several hiking trails lead out of St. Elmo At the end of Poplar St., head up the hill, and find a trail.
+We ventured away and found an old wood rail car, and soon realized we were following the “once upon a time” tracks leading to the historic Alpine Tunnel.

-Heading back towards St. Elmo, we passed more old restored cabins, wandered on side trails to a creek bed and eventually landed back into the heart of town.
+Heading back towards St. Elmo, we passed more old restored cabins, wandered on side trails to a creek bed, and eventually landed back in the heart of town.

-An old school house sitting in a cluster of aspen trees, restored inside and out, sitting on the edge of town is a must see.
+An old schoolhouse sits in a cluster of aspen trees, restored inside and out.
+Located on the edge of town it is a must-see.

-Hike or snowshoe to a captivating Historic 1879 Resort.
-One of our favorite day adventures along the shores of Twin Lakes, CO, click here, for a peek.
+Hike or snowshoe to a captivating historic 1879 Resort along the shores of Twin Lakes, > Inter-Laken Trail